mikepfrank/GLaDOS/README.md

 directory of the repo (it looks for the GLaDOS code in the `src/` subdirectory).

+## Usage of GladOS

+This section describes various tests that can be run on the GladOS system.

 ### Telegram Bot Script ([`runbot.sh`](runbot.sh "runbot.sh file"))

 This script launches an auxilliary application which implements a